Sexual violence in Haiti: 2010 earthquake and aftermath

 In October 2010 from human rights group Refugees International reported that sexual violence was on the rise in the refugee camps because UN forces were providing insufficient security.
 Although the number of rapes is thought by some to be increasing since the earthquake, gathering accurate statistics is difficult.
 The Port-au-Prince women's group who have been gathering statistics on rape before and after the earthquake didn't see an increase in rape reports in 2010 and after, as opposed to domestic violence reports who were on the rise.
 A study by a human rights group found that 14% of Haitian households reported having at least one member suffered sexual violence between the January 2010 earthquake and January 2012.
 In 2012, sexual assaults in Port-au-Prince were reported at a rate 20 times higher in the camps than elsewhere in Haiti.

-In some countries victims of pregnancy from rape have access to safe and legal abortions but not in Haiti.
+In some countries victims of pregnancy from rape have access to safe and legal abortions, but not in Haiti.
 In the aftermath of the 2010 earthquake, not only did sexual violence rise but the birth rate in the camps also spiked dramatically, because many women who became pregnant after being raped had no way to treat their pregnancy, so were forced to give birth.
 Those who have money can go to a doctor and get safe abortions done secretly, but those who don't turn to medication that has other purposes - for example many women used anti-ulcer medication which can lead to hemorrhaging, infection, and other complications.

+Gender, race, and class position play a crucial role in the vulnerability and marginalization of Haitian women.
+The aftermath of the 2010 earthquake that left Haiti in shambles and completely unstable across the board.
+The earthquake only exacerbated the already existing structural inequalities within Haitian society.
+Because of the earthquake, many Haitian women were forced to live in overcrowded and often unsafe living conditions; which made them more susceptible to sexual violence in displacement camps.
+Women faced many barriers when seeking aid and resources because of patriarchal attitudes and because of poor practices within the organizations.
+Structural violence (social, economic, and political) contributes to the vulnerability and marginalization of women in Haitian society which increases their exposure to sexual violence.
+Understanding structural violence is crucial for creating a more just and safe environment for women in Haiti.